|16E.01||OFFICE OF ENTERPRISE TECHNOLOGY.|

 The chief information officer may, but is not required to, approve community-based aggregation of demand for telecommunications services for state agencies, including Minnesota State Colleges and Universities.
 To be considered a community-based aggregation project:

 (1) the project must aggregate telecommunications demands of state agencies with that of the private sector in a community or a group of communities in a geographic region to the extent permitted by law; and

 (2) the aggregation must result in telecommunications infrastructure improvements that ensure the policy set forth in subdivision 1, paragraphs (a) and (b).

-Subd.
-6. Rates. (a) The chief information officer shall establish reimbursement rates in cooperation with the commissioner of finance to be billed to participating agencies and educational institutions sufficient to cover the operating, maintenance, and administrative costs of the system.
+(a) The chief information officer shall establish reimbursement rates in cooperation with the commissioner of management and budget to be billed to participating agencies and educational institutions sufficient to cover the operating, maintenance, and administrative costs of the system.

 (b) Except as otherwise provided in subdivision 4, a direct appropriation made to an educational institution for usage costs associated with the state information infrastructure must only be used by the educational institution for payment of usage costs of the network as billed by the chief information officer.

-Subd.
-7. Appropriation.
-Money appropriated for the state information infrastructure and fees for telecommunications services must be deposited in an account in the intertechnologies fund.
+Money appropriated for the state information infrastructure and fees for telecommunications services must be deposited in an account in the enterprise technology revolving fund.
 Money in the account is appropriated annually to the chief information officer to carry out the purposes of this section.

 The chief information officer shall develop and implement a system under which: